pipfrosch/piptheme/STATIC_RESOURCE.md

 When the database does not have a SHA-384 sum for the resource then the CDN will not be used as it is not secure to do so.

+It should be noted that when your website is *only* served over HTTPS and the resources are served __FROM__ the same website, the benefit of SRI is only marginal, HTTPS signs the files it sends, ensuring to the client that the file has not been modified since it left your server.
+SRI can verify that it has not been altered on your server, but if a hacker can modify a resource on your server they can also modify the SRI checksum tags.

+Where SRI is of benefit is when the resource is hosted on a different server than the web page that calls it, such as a CDN.

+The plugin I plan to work on (have not yet started) will only add the SRI attributes for files served from a CDN.
+It will not add them for files that are served from the WordPress host.

+Note that while a CDN can improve site performance, it will also brick your site if the CDN goes down.
+Part of the plugin will involve making sure that a file can be retrieved from the CDN every 5 minutes and not using the CDN if that retrieval fails to help keep the website available in the event of a CDN failure.

+Donations to work on this plugin will motivate me, but I will get to it at some point anyway.

 Also
 ----